Giordano Forzatè

-Giordano Forzatè, anglicized Jordan Forzatè (1158 – 7 August 1248), was a Paduan Benedictine monk and religious leader.
-For his noble background, peacemaking efforts and monastic reforms, the Chronicle of the Trevisan March calls him the pater Padue, "father of Padua".
+Giordano Forzatè, anglicized as Jordan Forzatè (1158 – 7 August 1248), was a Paduan Benedictine monk and religious leader.
+For his noble background, peacemaking efforts, and monastic reforms, the Chronicle of the Trevisan March calls him the pater Padue, "father of Padua".

 Monk

 According to tradition, Giordano was born at Padua in 1158.
 His family, the Forzatè branch of the Tanselgardi (or Transelgardi), belonged to the upper ranks of the aristocracy of the Trevisan March, part of the Kingdom of Italy in the Holy Roman Empire.
 They were probably vassals of the bishop of Padua.
 A relative, Forzatè di Tanselgardino, was the lawyer of the Abbey of Santa Giustina in the early 13th century.

-Giordano is first mentioned as a monk of San Benedetto Vecchio in a document of 1203.
+Giordano is first mentioned as a monk of San Benedetto Vecchio in a document from 1203.
 This monastery may have been founded by his family.
 Documents from the following years show that he received substantial sums of money through inheritance and trusts.
 He earned a reputation as a local peacemaker.

 Giordano was probably a doctor of canon law (decretorum doctor).
 On 7 June 1211, Pope Innocent III nominated him to the bishopric of Ferrara, but he declined, preferring to play a larger role in his native Padua and in the Benedictine Order.
 He served as apostolic delegate in Padua in 1213–14 (when he oversaw the election of Bishop Giordano following the death of Gerardo Offreducci) and in 1229 (when he oversaw the election of Giacomo Corrado).